wieerwill/opencast-downloader/README.md

 # OpenCast Downloader

+## Quick and easy note
+Some universitys are using this OpenCast Player for their videos but have them password protected.
+As this python programm can't handle redirection links there is a easy workaround without any further tools:
+Open the video in the common OpenCast-Player in Firefox-Browser.
+Press F12 for developer tools and open the "network"-tab.
+Reload the page and scroll up (sorting for "media"-type makes it even easier).
+There is a .mp4 file that can be opened in a new tab via right-click on it.
+As Firefox features mp4-video-download just right click the video in the new opened tab and you can save it to whereever you want.

+##
 If your university uses OpenCast for lecture videos and you're looking for a simple-to-use downloader so you can save these lecture videos to your mobile devices and use them on the go, this tool is for you!

 ## Prerequisites